juju/docs/src/en/getting-started-jaas.md

 Open the [JAAS login page][jaaslogin] to begin.

-Log in to JAAS using your [Ubuntu Single Sign On][ubuntuSSO] account.
+JAAS uses your [Ubuntu Single Sign On][ubuntuSSO] account for authentication - if you don't yet have an SSO account you can sign up for one here (it's easy and free).

 <style>
 table th, table td {